-Malika Anderson is the Superintendent of the Achievement School District (ASD), where she oversees all schools, district-managed and charter-operated, to dramatically improve the performance and life outcomes of students in the bottom 5% performing Priority Schools across Tennessee.
-Under her leadership and in collaboration with parents and community members, the ASD has tripled in growth over the last three years, serving nearly 10,000 students in Memphis and Nashville.
-Through her focus on collaboration, mutual accountability, and empowered decision-making by educators who work most closely with students, Anderson has championed ASD and local school district efforts to improve the performance of all students in Priority Schools statewide.
+Malika Anderson is the former Superintendent of the Achievement School District (ASD), where she oversaw all schools, district-managed and charter-operated, to dramatically improve the performance and life outcomes of students in the bottom 5% performing Priority Schools across Tennessee.
+Under her leadership and in collaboration with parents and community members, the ASD had tripled in growth over the last three years, serving nearly 10,000 students in Memphis and Nashville.
+Through her focus on collaboration, mutual accountability, and empowered decision-making by educators who work most closely with students, Anderson championed ASD and local school district efforts to improve the performance of all students in Priority Schools statewide.
 Students in Priority Schools are now growing four times faster than their peers across the state.

 Anderson has nearly twenty years of strategy, leadership development, performance management, and operational redesign experience leading and consulting with organizations undergoing significant transformation efforts in schools, districts, social service agencies, and commercial organizations.
 She is an alumna of the Broad Center’s Leadership Residency in Urban Education and earned a Bachelor’s degree in Economics from Spelman College and a Master’s in Business Administration from the Anderson Graduate School of Management at UCLA.

 Named Commissioner of Education in December 2016, Dr. Katy Anthes is widely respected for her commitment to listening to diverse perspectives and developing solutions that are founded on productive middle ground.
 Keeping students’ best interests as her top priority, she focuses on providing high-quality support to districts and educators working to enhance student outcomes.